mhdkh20/cms-project/README.md

 📝 License

-This project is provided for evaluation and educational purposes.
+This project is provided for evaluation .